sttng/LegoToR/README.md

-# LegoToR
+# LegoToR & LegoToRHD
-A Lego Digital Designer (LDD) to RenderMan converter.
+LegoToR is a Lego Digital Designer (LDD) to RenderMan converter.
+LegoToR takes a LDD lfx file as input and converts it into RenderMan compliant rib files which then can be rendered with Pixar RenderMan.

-LegoToR takes a LDD lfx file as input and converts it into a RenderMan compliant rib file which then can be rendered with Pixar RenderMan.
+LegoToRHD is a Lego Digital Designer (LDD) to Universal Scene Descriptor (USD) converter.
+LegoToRHD takes a LDD lfx file as input and converts it into USD compliant files.
+USD is used by Apple's ARKit and in a multitude of other professional applications from Pixar, Autodesk, etc.

 ## Requirements